larflows/PyRASFile/README.md

 of profiles and reaches and any set of flow volumes for each point.
 The `buildFile` function contains the main functionality and will build the complete contents of a flow file.

+### General Notes
+Minor manual intervention is currently required if the output file is not named to match an existing set of flow data, as HEC-RAS will not be able to find it.
+In order to fix this, edit the `.prj` project file and add an entry for the new flow file in with the other flow file entries.

 ### `buildFile` Inputs Summary
 `buildFile` requires the following inputs: